dgp1130/blog/src/www/posts/ctor.md

 languages.
 All that is really necessary is to limit constructor definitions to merely assign local data and defer all other logic to a factory.
 Some languages make this easier or harder than others, particularly when inheritance comes into play.

-What I really want to bring up is that constructors as a concept have simply not had much innovation for the last few decades.
-New languages experiment with lots of established systems, and I would love to see more innovation in the constructor space.
-I think there is a lot of room for growth and improvement in an area that has been largely static as long as I can remember.
-We can `.construct()` something better.
+If you are using Go or Rust, you are already following this pattern, just sacrificing some traditional object-oriented features as a result.

+I mainly wanted to explore what the concept of "minimal constructors" means to a programming language and present a model for how it could be leveraged enforce best practices without sacrificing some traditional object-oriented features.
+In the process I found a few other "interesting" consequences of the design which I wanted to share.
+Try out the [`ctor-exp`](https://github.com/dgp1130/ctor-exp) package yourself and see what crazy patterns you can come up with.

+I believe we can `.construct()` something better.